exonum/exonum-time/MANUAL.md

 # Exonum-time manual

-Exonum-time is the time oracle service for Exonum blockchain framework.
+Exonum-time is a time oracle service for Exonum blockchain framework.
-This service allows to find time and submit it from the external world to the blockchain and keep its current value in the blockchain.
+This service allows to determine time, import it from the external world to the blockchain and keep its current value in the blockchain.

 Below is a simple user guide.